 There are approximately 2.5 billion gamers in the world today, almost a third of the world’s population.
 Out of this massive number of gamers, 1.2 billion play games on a PC, while more and more prefer to do so on the smartphone.
-Needless to say, the games market is very lucrative.
+Needless to say, the video game industry is very lucrative.
 The revenue of the digital games industry in the US alone was $35.4 billion in 2019 and is expected to reach over $300 billion by 2025!

 XBOSoft offers game testing services to help gaming companies come up with the next blockbusters!
 Below is a case study for Sago Mini.